ChananelCode/AutOcto/README.md

 # AutOcto
 We are resolving 2 problems:

-1. We made creating malicoius macro file by using https://github.com/mhaskar/Octopus to easy automated task.
+1. We made the creating process of malicoius macro file by using https://github.com/mhaskar/Octopus to an easy and automatic task.
-2. We over come the common problem that every time your SSH sesiion died you Octopus session die as well.
+2. We over came the common problem which every time your SSH sesiion dies your Octopus session dies as well.

 Please be noticed that you may need to change the path for "vba_obfuscator" (Line 3)